-The pitcher's plate shall be six inches (eight inches for Intermediate (50-70) Division BASEBALL and 10 inches for Junior/Senior/Big League Baseball) above the level of home plate.
-The infield and outfield, including the boundary lines, are fair territory and all other area is foul territory.
-(Little League Softball/Junior/Senior/Big League Softball) the pitcher's plate shall be level with the ground.
+BASEBALL: The pitcher's plate shall be six inches [eight inches for Intermediate (50-70) Division and 10 inches for Junior/Senior League] above the level of home plate.

+SOFTBALL: Little League /Junior/Senior League: The pitcher's plate shall be level with the ground.